gidson5/galleryapp/README.md

 ## 4. Integrating the Celo SDK:

-We must communicate with our smart contract from our React application now that it has been launched.
-The Celo SDK comes in help in this situation.
+We must communicate with our Smart Contract from our React application now that it has been launched.
+The Celo SDK comes in help with this situation.
 We are given a collection of JavaScript libraries by the Celo SDK that we can use in our application to communicate with the Celo blockchain.

 Installing the necessary prerequisites for the Celo SDK is the first step.